Staff

 “Music enhances the education of our children by helping them to make connections and broadening the depth with which they think and feel.” — Yo-Yo Ma.

-As a parent of a former SAM voice student, I have seen firsthand how SAM works to enrich the lives of those in our community by providing access to the arts, and I am honored to be joining the Board.
+As a parent of a former School of American Music (SAM) voice student, I have seen firsthand how SAM works to enrich the lives of those in our community by providing access to the arts, and I am honored to be joining the Board.
 I have a wide-ranging health care and business background, including an Associate Degree of Applied Science, a Bachelor’s in Health Care Administration, and a Master’s in Business Administration.
 I also maintain a valid Indiana Physical Therapist Assistant license and have experience as an Adjunct Professor from teaching business courses at a local college.
 Although my background is primarily on the business and administration side of things, I also have musical experience as a flute and piccolo player and choir member.
 In my spare time I enjoy gardening and being outdoors.

 Pat Putnam